-This post is dated to the date which I originally wrote the paper form of this list (12/23/2007), but I did not post it to my blog until 6/8/2014 when I found the original document while “lightening the ship.”
+This post is dated to when I originally wrote the paper form of this list (12/23/2007), but I did not post it to my blog until 6/8/2014 when I found the original document while “lightening the ship.”

-I am proud that in my short years, I have accomplished a number of these things, and I will continue to do many of these things throughout my life.
+I am proud that I have accomplished a number of these things in my short years, and I will continue to do many of these things throughout my life.
 I struggle with identifying how to approach #6, and I hope that #14 is coming in due time.